NIH Public Access Policy

 - Method B articles are deposited by publisher into PMC upon author notification and usually through payment of an immediate open access (OA) publicaton charge (hybrid OA within subscription journals).
 Authors must still provide associated award information and report these papers to NIH in My Bibliography in order to demonstrate compliance.

 - Many publishers (method D) will deposit the final, peer-reviewed manuscript in the NIHMS on behalf of authors.
-The author must still provide the associated award information, and must review and approve the article when notified through NIHMS.
+The author must still provide the associated award information, and must review and approve the article (both the initial and final formatted) when notified through NIHMS.

 Method C - Author deposit via NIHMS